yusuf601/Final-AI-Submission/README.md

 # My Paper

-beside coding create paper is one of requirements for pass this course,i create paper using latex in overleaf,you can view and read my code and paper on this link:[paper](https://www.overleaf.com/read/yyvkqdbgtppr#74dc03)
+beside coding create paper is one of requirements for pass this course,i create paper using latex,you can view my code and paper on this repository:[paper](https://github.com/yusuf601/my-paper)

 > [!note]
 > paper still on develoment,i think i need 1 week to complete this paper